spirosikmd/zazu/README.md

 ## Package

-To package zazu, currently only for darwin platform, use `npm run deploy`.
+To package zazu, currently only for MacOSX, use `npm run deploy`.